ryanliang000/socketleveldb/README.md

 # socketleveldb
-leveldb with socket interface(tcp/udp), to be provide for mutiple clients or mutilple processes access the save leveldb.
+leveldb with socket interface(tcp/..), to be provide for mutiple clients or mutilple processes access the save leveldb.

+It is a test project, the socket interface limit to 2000 connections per socketleveldb.